 Once we’re finished, you’ll be equipped with all the information you need to navigate the new world of specialty coffee roasting.
-Your newfound knowledge will make it easier for you to find the best coffees out there for your unique taste preferences.

 There’s very little standardization when it comes to coffee roast naming.
 If you go to the grocery store and grab a light roast off the shelf, those beans will probably be darker than the beans sold by most specialty coffee roasters.